 Non-alcoholic fatty liver disease (NAFLD) is a prevalent etiology of chronic hepatic disorder on a global scale.
 NAFLD is a range of the illness distinguished by the presence of fatty liver when there are no other identifiable reasons for the buildup of fat in the liver (such as excessive alcohol consumption)[1-3].
 NAFLD encompasses a spectrum of liver conditions, ranging from the less harmful non-alcoholic fatty liver (NAFL) to the more severe non-alcoholic steatohepatitis (NASH).
-Non-alcoholic fatty liver disease (NAFLD) has the potential to advance to fibrosis and cirrhosis.
-In non-alcoholic fatty liver disease (NAFLD), the liver contains excess fat without any signs of inflammation.
+Non-alcoholic fatty liver disease has the potential to advance to fibrosis and cirrhosis[4].
+In NAFLD, the liver contains excess fat without any signs of inflammation.
 However, in non-alcoholic steatohepatitis (NASH), the liver still has excess fat but is accompanied with inflammation and cell death in the liver lobes.
-This inflammation and cell death can eventually result in the development of fibrosis and cirrhosis[4-7].
+Theinflammation and cell death can eventually result in the development of fibrosis and cirrhosis[5-8].